Daniel—One of the most misunderstood and abused books in all the Bible!!

 The "knowledge which shall be increased" is the revelation of the everlasting gospel of Jesus Christ.
 The "mystery" of the gospel was fully revealed in Christ.
 Daniel is told "blessed is he that waiteth".
 The "time, two times and a half at time" period was fulfilled in the three and one half years of our Lord's ministry from His baptism to His crucifixion and resurrection and ascendion.

-Question: What is symbolized by the blessing that follows the ascension of Christ within the brief period of the "1290 days" and the "1335 days"?
+Question: What is symbolized by the "blessing" that comes after the two periods called the "1290 days" and the "1335 days"???

-Answer: The disciples of Christ waited for the promised blessing of the outpouring of the Holy Spirit which was the beginning of the proclamation of the everlasting good news of the kingdom and reign of Christ to both the Jews and the Gentiles to every nation, kindred, tongue and people!!
+Answer: There was a brief period of time between the resurrection of the Lord and many days later His ascension into heaven which represents the ending of the "1290 days".
+Then the disciples of Christ waited for a time for the promised blessing of the Pentecostal outpouring of the Holy Spirit which came after the "1335 days".
+This outpouring of the Holy Spirit marked the beginning of the proclamation of the everlasting good news of the kingdom and reign of Christ to both the Jews and the Gentiles to every nation, kindred, tongue and people!!
 Who will understand the meaning of these mysterious symbols?
 All of these mysterious numbers have been fulfilled in Christ!!!

 Luke 24:44-51 44 Then he said to them, "These are my words which I spoke to you, while I was still with you, that everything written about me in the law of Moses and the prophets and the psalms must be fulfilled."
 45 Then he opened their minds to understand the scriptures, 46 and said to them, "Thus it is written, that the Christ should suffer and on the third day rise from the dead, 47 and that repentance and forgiveness of sins should be preached in his name to all nations, beginning from Jerusalem.
 48 You are witnesses of these things.
 49 And behold, I send the promise of my Father upon you; but stay in the city, until you are clothed with power from on high."
 50 Then he led them out as far as Bethany, and lifting up his hands he blessed them.
 51 While he blessed them, he parted from them, and was carried up into heaven.